-- Represented a U.S. Senator from New Jersey against government charges of bribery and corruption that were ultimately dismissed with prejudice following a three-month trial that resulted in a hung jury.
+- Represented New Jersey Senator Robert Menendez against government charges of bribery and corruption that were dismissed with prejudice following a three-month trial that resulted in a hung jury.

 - Obtained a unanimous precedential decision from the Third Circuit, which rejected efforts by a consortium of news media seeking the disclosure of names in a letter containing a list of alleged unindicted co-conspirators connected to the New Jersey “Bridgegate” scandal.